raizam/Monogame.TextureAtlas/README.md

 # Monogame.TextureAtlas

 This monogame pipeline extension packs png files into a texture atlas.
-The packing code was taken from https://spritesheetpacker.codeplex.com/
+The packing code was taken from the nuclex framework http://nuclexframework.codeplex.com/

 ## Usage